Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 Can shoulder bursitis and impingement be reversed?

 Patients frequently ask “Will my shoulder impingement ever go away?” or “Can shoulder impingement be reversed?”.
 The answer to those questions is frequently not straight forward.
-This is because the reasons why you may have shoulder impingement are often multi-factorial.
-You may have developed impingement due to an injury, altered scapular movement, posture, torn muscles or tendons, calcific tendonitis, degeneration or other causes.
+This is because the reasons why you may have shoulder bursitis are often multi-factorial.
+You may have developed bursitis and impingement due to an injury, altered scapular movement, posture, torn muscles or tendons, calcific tendonitis, degeneration or other causes.
 There are however some things that can be done to treat your pain and improve your shoulder function.

 For Patients